Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/1-1-hardware-requirements.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

+Follow the instructions in the script.

+> Do not forget to execute `source $HOME/.cargo/env` for the installation to work.

 After successfully installing Rust, you need to install Rust nightly with the following command:

 ```bash